Health(ify) The Menu: Every Panda Express Recipe

 Instructions:

-1. Cook noodles according to package instructions until al dente.
-Drain and toss with a bit of oil to prevent sticking.
+1. Cook 6 oz chow mein egg noodles or thin spaghetti according to package instructions until al dente, then drain and toss with a small amount of oil to prevent sticking.

-2. Heat oil in a large skillet or wok over medium-high heat.
-Add garlic and stir until fragrant.
+2. Heat 1 tbsp coconut oil in a large skillet or wok over medium-high heat and add 2 tsp minced garlic, stirring until fragrant.

 4. Super Greens